katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 > :heavy_exclamation_mark: Use of `df$Pop` is discouraged.
 Use `Pop` instead.

 <img src="/images/pcadapt_proj1.PNG" alt="projection axis1 axis2" width="300"/> <img src="/images/pcadapt_proj2.PNG" alt="projection axis6 axis7" width="300"/>

+> :beginner: **No population groupings?** No problem!
+Colouring them by latitude or longitude may also help check that you have captured the population structure.

 Investigate Manhattan and Q-Qplot.